Terms of Reference

-RAC members will have demonstrated interest, experience or expertise in one of the following areas: medical education, continuing professional development, health policy, or governance.
+RAC members will have demonstrated interest, experience or expertise in one of the following areas: membership services, member engagement, medical education, continuing professional development, health policy, or governance.

 All terms shall begin and end at the time of the Annual Meeting of the Members when vacancies need to be filled.
 The terms of office take effect as stipulated so long as the member’s total years of service on the committee do not extend beyond 10 years.

 CPD Educators join the RACs as part of their contracted services with the Royal College and thus the above-noted terms of office do not apply to individuals in those roles.
 Should a CPD Educator wish to continue as a voting member on the RAC following the end of their contract as a CPD Educator, the total combined terms shall not exceed ten years.

 There will be at least one and typically two face to face meetings each year, either regionally, or in a location that facilitates RAC members’ attendance at a Royal College conference or Summit, with additional meetings held via electronic means as needed.
 Teleconferences, webinars, or videoconferences will be developed at the discretion of the chair.

 Face-to-face meetings may occur on a week day or on a weekend day to promote personal / professional life balance and respect the clinical obligations of RAC members.